Japan PR Application Documents Checklist: What You Actually Need in 2026

 In practice, most applicants use their employer or a senior colleague who is either a Japanese national or a PR holder.
 Family members (spouse, if they are Japanese or hold PR) can also serve.

 What the guarantor provides: A signed 身元保証書 (Mimoto Hoshōsho — Guarantor Statement).
 This is a standard form available at immigration offices or the ISA website.
-The guarantor signs and stamps it (personal hanko/seal, or signature for foreigners), and attaches proof of their own status: a copy of their Residence Card (if foreign national PR holder) or their own Jūminhyō or passport (if Japanese national).
+The guarantor signs it and attaches proof of residence and tax compliance: a copy of their Residence Card (if foreign national PR holder) or their own Jūminhyō (if Japanese national), together with the tax-compliance documents requested by the Immigration Services Agency.

 Continuous Residence: The Rule That Disqualifies More Applications Than People Expect